Joaquín (footballer, born 1981): Málaga

 On 24 June 2011, Joaquín signed with Málaga for three years, for a fee of €4 million.
 He made his debut for the club on 28 August in a 2–1 away loss against Sevilla FC, and opened his scoring account by netting twice in another local derby, a 4–0 home defeat of Granada CF.

-In two home games in October 2012 separated by only four days, Joaquín scored to give his team the final win, on both occasions after having missed a penalty: he started against Real Valladolid (2–1) then netted the match's only against A.C.
-Milan in the Champions League group stage.
+In two home games in October 2012 separated by only four days, Joaquín scored to give his team the final win, on both occasions after having missed a penalty: he started against Real Valladolid (2–1), then netted the match's only against AC Milan in the Champions League group stage.

 Fiorentina

 On 13 June 2013, aged nearly 32, Joaquín moved abroad for the first time, agreeing a three-year deal with Italy's ACF Fiorentina.
 He made his competitive debut for his new team on 29 August, starting in a 1–0 home loss against Grasshopper Club Zürich in the Europa League playoff round.

-Joaquín's first goal for the Viola came as a substitute on 20 October 2013, in a 4–2 home win over Serie A champions Juventus FC, and his second of the league season was the only in a victory at S.S.C.
-Napoli the following 23 March.
-He also played a part in the team's run to the final of the Coppa Italia, netting in a 2–0 home win over A.C.
-ChievoVerona in the last 16.
+Joaquín's first goal for the Viola came as a substitute on 20 October 2013, in a 4–2 home win over Serie A champions Juventus FC, and his second of the league season was the only one in a victory at SSC Napoli the following 23 March.
+He also played a part in the team's run to the final of the Coppa Italia, netting in a 2–0 home win over AC ChievoVerona in the last 16.